Approximate Border Location

 Crossing Details and Wait Times

-Southbound, you’ll reach Nuevo Laredo’s INM office; U.S. citizens need a passport, while others may need a Mexican visa or Forma Migratoria Múltiple (FMM).
+Southbound, you’ll reach Nuevo Laredo’s INM office; travelers need appropriate entry documents such as passport, visa, or Forma Migratoria Múltiple (FMM) as required.
 Northbound, CBP requires a passport or Global Entry card.
-Open 24/7, vehicle waits are 30–90 minutes, peaking at 2 hours during mornings (6–9 AM) or weekends.
-Pedestrian lanes at World Trade take 15–30 minutes.
-Check CBP’s Border Wait Times or Mexico’s border apps for updates.
-SENTRI lanes speed up crossings.
+Open nearly 24/7 (World Trade typically 7 am-Midnight, Columbia 8 am-Midnight), vehicle waits vary 0-45 minutes recently, with peaks up to 1-2 hours during busy mornings (6–9 AM) or weekends but often lower; pedestrian lanes at World Trade take 15–45 minutes.
+Check CBP’s Border Wait Times or Mexico’s border apps for real-time updates.
+SENTRI lanes speed up crossings significantly.

 Scam Warnings

-Scams are rampant in busy Nuevo Laredo, with “visa guides” charging $20–$50 for fake services.
-Bogus “immigration offices” may overcharge for FMM forms—use only INM/CBP channels and apply online.
+Scams remain common in busy Nuevo Laredo, with “visa guides” charging $20–$50 for fake services.
+Bogus “immigration offices” may overcharge for FMM forms.
+Use only INM/CBP channels and apply online.
 Currency exchange scams near the bridges offer poor rates; carry USD/MXN cash or use Laredo ATMs.
-Pickpocketing risks soar during peak hours, so secure valuables.
-Avoid “expedited crossing” offers—they’re scams targeting travelers in crowded conditions.
+Pickpocketing risks increase during peak hours, so secure valuables.
+Avoid “expedited crossing” offers.
+They’re scams targeting travelers in crowded conditions.
+Recent traveler reports confirm these persist without major changes.

 Transportation Options